Sureshpatil4348/Fxlabs.ai_Back_end/REARCHITECTING.md

 - WebSocket (existing `/ws/market`)
   - Price stream: pushes `ticks` messages on new-tick arrival (coalesced).
 Daily % change streaming is planned as a periodic summary for each subscribed symbol.
-  - Indicators stream: will push `indicator_update` when new closed-bar indicators are computed (10s poll cadence; planned).
+  - Indicators stream: pushes `indicator_update` when new closed-bar indicators are computed (10s poll cadence; v2-only).
   - On subscribe, server sends `initial_ohlc` when `ohlc` is requested. `initial_indicators` will be added with the indicator pipeline.

 ## Data Models